 Each review should take an average of 30–45 minutes to complete, and all teammates are encouraged to carve out time when they are tagged to review their peers to give thoughtful feedback.
 All reviewers and reviewers must complete each cycle in two weeks.
 Please plan and prioritize a working block on your calendar to write them in the time frame given to you.

-As a note: For any managers who have inherited a new direct report and are not listed as their current manager, please reach out to Cassie Melani on Slack or reach out on our #impact-reviews Slack channel.
+As a note: For any managers who have inherited a new direct report and are not listed as their current manager, please reach out to our #impact-reviews Slack channel for help!

 Managers: You will be able to review all peer feedback given to each of your direct reports during the review cycle before writing your manager review and summary remarks.
 Once all of your reviews are submitted, you will be prompted to share the completed review packets with your direct report and we encourage you to set up a time to discuss the packet during your next 1:1.
 When you share your packet with your direct report they will be able to see all peer feedback names associated with their feedback, as well as your own manager feedback.
 Direct reports are unable to see any reviews their own managers might get.
 The idea is, you can see feedback downwards, but not upwards, to protect psychological safety.